 Remember that you are not the only one working on a climate plan.
 Our online community allows you to ask other cities and municipalities for advice or ask them your questions.
 (And don't forget, there is no such thing as silly questions... 😉).

-4. Don't focus on the budget of your city or municipality 💰
+💰 Climate change plan trap #4: Don't focus on the budget of your city or municipality

-Don't focus on your city's budget, widen your researches and think about other sources of investment: European funds, private investors, regional or federal subsidies, the help that can be given to you by the inter-municipal bodies...
+Don't focus on your city's budget: that's a big climate plan trap!
+Widen your research and think about other sources of investment: European funds, private investors, regional or federal subsidies, the help that can be given to you by the inter-municipal bodies...

-Take inspiration from the workshop (NL) given by Leen Peters during one of our FPC Talk to learn more about subsidies, questions to ask yourself and ways to proceed.
+Take inspiration from the workshop (NL) given by Leen Peters during one of our FPC Talks to learn more about subsidies, questions to ask yourself, and ways to proceed.
 Professionals can help your municipality to write and develop your ideas or project proposals.

-5. Start 'small' and don't hesitate to communicate 📣
+📣 Climate change plan trap #5: Start 'small' and don't hesitate to communicate

 Having trouble getting political support?
-Do you find it difficult to communicate on the climate plan?
+Do you find it difficult to communicate about climate plans?
 Do you think you have nothing or not enough to communicate?

+This climate change plan trap is very common as it might feel there is nothing to share.
 However, you can communicate about measures and actions that have already been carried out (and successfully, even better), or that are currently in progress.
-Also think about actions that do not involve political commitment or figures in the first place.
+Also, think about actions that don’t involve political commitment or figures in the first place.

-The different actors of the territory will be happy to know that you are acting, even if these are small actions at first.
+The different actors of the territory will be happy to know that you’re acting, even if these are small actions at first.
 Think for example of an action on a workshop, an information session, a collective purchase...
-By taking a step back from what is happening in your community you will realize that there is more to tell than you think. 🤩
+By taking a step back from what is happening in your community you will realize that there is more to tell than you think.